RobertEads/CSCE435-Group_16-Final_Project/Report.md

 ### CUDA

-In the CUDA speedup graphs, there doesn't seem to be any inherent benefit to paralleism.
-When we look at the main_function as a whole, we see that the speedup values tend to hover around 1.0.
-In fact, most of the lines tend to be below a value of 1, indicating that it is performing worse by being parallel.
-There also seems to be no pattern with the varying input size.
-We see that at the highest number of processors, the worst speedups are 2^16 elements and 2^28 elements, which are both the smallest and largest values respectively.
-It seems like as we increase processors, speedup for the communication is worst for the 2^16 element, but the computation is worst for 2^28 elements.
-Communication is hard to guage completely becuase there is quite a bit of fluctuation here, where computation speedup hovers around 1.0 and steadily decreases for most of the input sizes.
-This could also be because theres no real inter-process communication for CUDA like there is for MPI.
-FIX ME!
+Lastly, we analyze the speedup in CUDA graphs across input types.
+None of the CUDA speedup graphs show much benefit to parallelism.
+When we look at the main_function as a whole, the graphs vary up and down around 1.0 meaning that at times it speeds up whereas other times it slows down.
+This fits with our earlier analysis of CUDA graphs as we said they vary a lot more.
+However, for the largest input size (2^28) for the main_function, the line is entirely above 1.0 meaning that it does have parallelism benefit.
+The comm graphs tend to have the least variance across all input types likely due less communication for CUDA than MPI.

 #### RANDOM INPUT ARRAY